 OTHER COMMITTEE MEMBERS

-Ash Stretton, Carol Phillips, Andrew Kendrick, Daniel Amund, James Huscroft, Kaushik Venkatakrishnan, Lauren Rogers, Alice Jones, Kasia Niedzwiedzka, Mandy Lloyd, Saskia Hofman, Ruth Dolby, Robin Leaper, Anne Taylor, Susan Arkley, Tracey Hollowood, John Knox, Suzanne Davies, Andy Seager, John Searle, Judith Wayte
+Ash Stretton, Carol Phillips, Andrew Kendrick, Daniel Amund, James Huscroft, Kaushik Venkatakrishnan, Lauren Rogers, Alice Jones, Kasia Niedzwiedzka, Mandy Lloyd, Saskia Hofman, Ruth Dolby, Robin Leaper, Anne Taylor, Susan Arkley, Tracey Hollowood, John Knox, Suzanne Davies, Andy Seager, John Searle, Rachel Ward, Molly Carpenter, Judith Wayte

 Puff pastry, insects, tofu, no alcohol beer, mulled wine, Chapattis, Salt, freeze drying, digestion and the potential of colours to solve obesity issues.
 This diverse selection covers the fantastic presentations delivered by the Midlands Branch IFST Young Scientist Competition Finalists.
 Hosted by Coventry University, with Undergraduate and Post Graduate finalists from Harper Adams, Coventry University, University College Birmingham, University of East Anglia and University of Nottingham, this was a hotly contested final.
 The judging panel represented a cross-section of the food and drink industry with experience in a variety of roles in manufacture, retail and food service.
 They had a difficult time whittling the entries down to just one winner in each category.

 Undergraduate Winner – Jessica Giovanni, inspired not only the judging panel, but also took the audience award with her presentation on the potential for colour in foods to be used as a solution for the obesity.